Analyse & practice 14 years of PYQs to crack UPSCPractice Now

 Explanation

-Incorrect UN-Habitat partners with a wider range of stakeholders beyond just governments and local urban authorities.
-They collaborate with academic institutions, NGOs, private sector entities, and civil society organizations to achieve their goals.
+Statement 2 is incorrect.
+UN-Habitat partners with a wider range of stakeholders beyond just governments and local urban authorities.
+They collaborate with academic institutions, NGOs, private sector entities, and civil society organisations to achieve their goals.

 QUESTION 25